 How To Fall And Protect Your Butt.

-Okay, so you’re cruising down a hill and you catch your heel edge and you feel yourself going backwards.
+Okay, so you’re cruising down a hill and you catch your heel edge and you feel yourself going backward.
 What do you do?

 Falling on a butt cheek is an excellent plan to avoid injury.
 You might get a bruise but it’s a lot better than a broken bone.